Perfect Chirality with imperfect polarisation

 We assume that initially the MS is in its excited state with no photons in the waveguide modes.
 From Fermi's golden rule \cite{supplementary}, the likelihood of the MS decaying via the emission of a photon in the forwards direction is proportional to $|\mathbf{d}^*\cdot \mathbf{E}_f|^2$ while for the backwards direction it is $|\mathbf{d}^*\cdot \mathbf{E}_b|^2$.
 As the forwards and backwards modes are related by time-reversal symmetry, $\mathbf{E}_f = \mathbf{E}_{b}^*$, directionality is usually associated with circular polarisation where the two propagation directions are orthogonally polarised.

 When the local polarisation is elliptical, as depicted in Fig.\ref{FDTD}(a), these dot-product rules indicate that a circular dipole radiates in both directions in the waveguide, but with differing intensities.
-This is confirmed using a Finite Difference Time Domain simulation in which a circular dipole is placed in a photonic crystal waveguide at a point of elliptical polarisation, Fig.\ref{FDTD}(a)\cite{meep}.
+This is confirmed using a Finite Difference Time Domain simulation in which a circular dipole is placed in a photonic crystal waveguide at a point of elliptical polarisation, Fig.\ref{FDTD}(a)\cite{meep}\footnote{Simulation parameters.
+Structure as fig.\ref{map}.
+Source frequency $f = 0.2791 (c/a)$.
+Source position $(x,y) = (-0.125, 0.3958)a$ relative to origin centred on waveguide between two holes.
+In (a): $\mathbf{d} = 1/\sqrt{2}(1, \im)$, (b): $\mathbf{d} = (-0.250-0.448\im, 0.856-0.061\im)$.}.

 However, there will always be a dipole orthogonal to the polarisation of the backwards mode, $\mathbf{d}_{\perp}^{*} \cdot \mathbf{E}_b = 0$, so that there is no emission backward.
-For any polarisation except linear, this dipole will be non-orthogonal to the polarisation of the forwards mode, $\mathbf{d}_{\perp}^{*} \cdot \mathbf{E}_f \neq 0$ resulting in emission in only the forward direction.
+For any polarisation except linear, this dipole will be non-orthogonal to the polarisation of the forwards mode, $\mathbf{d}_{\perp}^{*} \cdot \mathbf{E}_f \neq 0$ resulting in emission in only the forward direction \cite{Unidirectional_surface_waves, Rauschenbeutel, Francisco_2021, Francisco_2018, VanMechelen_16, Francisco_2014}.
 An example is shown in Fig.\ref{FDTD}(b).
 By setting the dipole's long axis orthogonal to the long axis of the polarisation the linear components have been cancelled, leaving only a circular-like effect (unidirectional emission).
-This demonstrates that the directional contrast is not in general limited by the degree of circular polarisation, and can in fact be unity with any polarisation (except exactly linear) given the correct emission dipole.
+This demonstrates that the directional contrast is not in general limited by the degree of circular polarisation, and can be unity with any polarisation (except exactly linear) given the correct emission dipole.